Malayan campaign: Retreat to Singapore

 On 31 January, the last organised Allied forces left Malaya, and Allied engineers blew a 70 ft-wide hole in the causeway that linked Johore and Singapore; a few stragglers would wade across over the next few days.
 Japanese raiders and infiltrators, often disguised as Singaporean civilians, began to cross the Straits of Johor in inflatable boats soon afterwards.

 In less than two months, the Battle for Malaya had ended in comprehensive defeat for the Commonwealth forces and their retreat from the Malay Peninsula to the fortress of Singapore.
 Nearly 50,000 Commonwealth troops had been captured or killed during the battle.
 The Japanese Army invaded the island of Singapore on 7 February and completed their conquest of the island on 15 February, capturing 80,000 more prisoners out of the 85,000 allied defenders.
 The final battle before the surrender was with the Malay Regiment at Bukit Candu on 14 February.

 By the end of January, Heenan had been court-martialled for spying for the Japanese and sentenced to death.
 On 13 February, five days after the invasion of Singapore Island, and with Japanese forces approaching the city centre, he was taken by military police to the waterside and was hastily executed.
 His body was thrown into the sea.

+The Sook Ching Massacre

+In the immediate aftermath of Singapore's capture, Japanese forces systematically rounded up and screened Chinese males under arbitrary criteria.
+Kempeitai units and select army detachments systematically massacred detainees who were not "cleared" on Singapore's northeastern beaches.
+This process was named the Sook Ching, a "purification by elimination", a view borne from the resistance from Chinese irregular units in Singapore.
+In addition to Chinese victims, Japanese units also implemented public beheadings against Singapore's general population.

+Casualties

+The Japanese 25th Army suffered between 9,657 and 14,768 casualties in the Malayan Campaign.

+Allied losses were much heavier at 130,246 to 138,708, including around 7,500 to 8,000 killed, 10,000 to 11,000+ wounded and 120,000+ missing or captured.
+These numbers included 38,496 British casualties, 18,490 Australian, 67,340 Indian, and 14,382 Malayan volunteers.

+Between 20,000 and 83,000 civilians were killed in the campaign, mostly victims of the Sook Ching Massacre.
+The exact death toll of the latter massacre is disputed; postwar senior Japanese officers have admitted to between 6,000 and 25,000 victims, while modern historians place the number as high as 70,000, including 50,000 in Singapore and 20,000 in the Malayan Peninsula.